Atlantic Health Strategies

 What does the 2023 OIG General Compliance Program Guidance change for behavioral health operators?

-OIG published the GCPG on November 6, 2023, the first significant refresh of the seven elements in 15 years.
-It adds annual internal risk assessments, integrates quality of care into the compliance program, expects board and executive leadership oversight, and specifically calls out private equity owners to scrutinize operations and ensure compliance with fraud and abuse laws.
+OIG published the GCPG on November 6, 2023, its first major update to compliance program guidance in 15 years, running 91 pages.
+It recommends annual internal risk assessments, integrates quality of care into the compliance program, emphasizes board and executive oversight, and specifically calls out private equity owners to scrutinize operations and oversight to ensure compliance with fraud and abuse laws.
 Behavioral health platforms with PE capital should expect that paragraph to be read back to them during diligence and during any investigation.

 Is PHP a residential level of care?

-No. Partial Hospitalization (PHP, ASAM Level 2.5) is an outpatient level of care.
-The Medicare Benefit Policy Manual defines PHP as intensive psychiatric care through active treatment, structured to resemble a short-term hospital inpatient program, but it is not residential.
-Programs offering primarily social, recreational, or diversionary activities do not qualify as PHP and have produced some of the largest fraud cases in the sector.
+No. Partial Hospitalization (PHP, ASAM Criteria 4th Edition Level 2.5) is an outpatient level of care.
+DOJ, in the Riverside General filings, described a PHP as “a form of intensive outpatient treatment for severe mental illness.”
+Programs offering primarily social, recreational, or diversionary activities do not qualify as PHP and have produced some of the largest fraud cases in the sector, including the $158 million Riverside General Hospital scheme in Houston, where the former president was sentenced to 45 years and an assistant administrator to 40 years.

-Does Atlantic Health Strategies operate in every state?
+Does Atlantic Health Strategies operate in every state and every service line?

 No. AHS does not work in ABA or autism services and does not license facilities in California or New York.
-We focus on substance use disorder and mental health programs (PHP, IOP, withdrawal management, and residential) in states where we operate actively, including Texas, Florida, and Michigan.
+My team focuses on substance use disorder and mental health programs (PHP, IOP, withdrawal management, and residential) in states where we are actively engaged, including Texas, Florida, and Michigan.